On the number of excursion sets of planar Gaussian fields: Introduction

-We also briefly discuss the assumptions required for our results.
-Recall that $\mathcal{P}$ consists of the Hermitian probability measures $\rho$ on $\R^2$ which are not supported on two lines through the origin, and such that $\int_{\R^2}\lvert\lambda\rvert^{4+\epsilon}d\rho(\lambda)<\infty$ for some $\epsilon>0$.
-The moment condition ensures that $f$ is almost surely $C^{2+}$ which is necessary to apply the topological arguments that we borrow from Morse theory.
-The condition on $\text{spt}(\rho)$ is equivalent to requiring that $\nabla^2 f(x)$ is a non-degenerate Gaussian vector for all $x\in\R^2$.
-This assumption is used with the Kac-Rice theorem (see Section~\ref{s:proof main results}) to show certain non-degeneracy properties of $f$ which are again necessary for our topological arguments.
+We also briefly discuss the assumptions required for our results (i.e.\ Conditions \ref{Conditions 1}).
+The assumption that $f$ is almost surely $C^{2+\nu}$ is necessary to apply the topological arguments that we borrow from Morse theory.
+The non-degeneracy assumptions on $\nabla^2 f(0)$ and $(f(t)-f(0),\nabla f(t),\nabla f(0))$ are used with the Kac-Rice theorem (see Section~\ref{s:proof main results}) to show certain non-degeneracy properties of $f$, which are again necessary for our topological arguments.

-It is natural, therefore, to ask whether our results still apply when this non-degeneracy assumption is removed.
+It is natural, therefore, to ask whether our results still apply when these assumptions are weakened.
 While we suspect that this is true, we are not able to show it with our methods.
-On the other hand, for a certain special case of non-trivial degenerate field -- namely, the case where $\rho$ is supported on at most five points -- we are able to give a complete description of $c_{NS}$ and $c_{ES}$, which in particular shows that the main results hold also in this case (see Section~\ref{s:degen} below).
+On the other hand, for a certain special case of non-trivial degenerate field -- namely, the case where the spectral measure $\rho$ is supported on at most five points -- we are able to give a complete description of $c_{LS}$ and $c_{ES}$, which in particular shows that the main results hold also in this case (see Section~\ref{s:degen} below).

-\subsection{Bounds on $c_{NS}$ and $c_{ES}$}
+\subsection{Bounds on $c_{LS}$ and $c_{ES}$}

 It is possible to bound the expected number of excursion sets or level sets of stationary Gaussian fields using local estimates (i.e.\ estimates which depend only on the derivatives of $\kappa$ at the origin).
-Here we outline how these estimates apply to the functionals $c_{ES}$ and $c_{NS}$ and how they can be better characterised by making use of our results.
+Here we outline how these estimates apply to the functionals $c_{ES}$ and $c_{LS}$ and how they can be better characterised by making use of our results.